 Matthew Gerson, founder of Foria, a company making cannabis products meant to target sexual pleasure and PMS relief, however, says these "new" treatment options are anything but new.
 "I look at [this moment] as a rediscovery of an application of cannabis, or cannabinoids specifically, because [these benefits] have been known for a really long time," he says.
 In other words, it is because it always has been.

 Some new science may support these hazy claims, however.
 Cannabis tea company Kikoko's co-founder Amanda Jones cites developments in support of libido-specific cannabis usage.
 "Recent clinical research points to evidence that THC is picked up by [cannabinoid] receptors on the hypothalamus, which in turn regulates gonadal pituitary function that basically initiates sex drive," Jones says.
-Dosist CMO Derek McCarty references the same research as well as another science-backed reason for cannabis' effect on sex drive.
+Dosist's former VP of Brand Derek McCarty references the same research as well as another science-backed reason for cannabis' effect on sex drive.
 "THC and CBD, the star compounds in cannabis, work directly with the endocannibinoid system, which controls balance in the body and can effect everything from your mood to your appetite to your sex drive and your body's response during sex," he adds.

 Scientific proof of cannabis' effectiveness as a treatment for pain, meanwhile—which may help explain why it's touted by some as a PMS treatment—is only slightly more robust; however, Gerson tells me that Foria is currently planning a first-of-its-kind observational study of the company's PMS-specific suppositories involving between 500 to 800 women.